progress/progress.github.io/yhack/index.md

 layout: default
 ---

+# Venue
+  [YHack][] is at Yale University, on the West Campus.
+Oct 31 through Nov 2, 2014.

 # Sponsoring YHack

 This is the first year we are sponsoring [YHack 2014](http://yhack.org); we are looking forward to a great event.